thruston/python-tabulate/README.md

 For example, to update a total row that you have created with `add` you can use `pop add` so that the old total is removed and then replaced with a new one.

+### push - restore a row

+    push [i]

+Any rows removed with `pop` are temporarily stored in each table object, and you can put them back with `push`.
+You can use this to move a row about, or to temporarily exclude a row from some other operation.
+So if you would like to keep your total row at the bottom when you sort the table in reverse, you could do (say):

+    pop sort A push

+This removes the last row temporarily, sorts the table on column a in reverse, then puts the last row back again.
+Or again, if your header row does not automagically stay at the top when you sort the table you can do

+    pop 0 sort push 0

 ### roll - roll the values in one or more colum

     roll [col-list]

 Roll like the stack on an HP RPN calculator.
+So with a random table like this

+     9   6  2   1
+     8  14  3  15
+     7  10  5  12
+    16  11  4  13

-So with the shuffled table above, `roll b` would produce this:
+the DSL `roll d` will produce the following

+     9   6  2  13
+     8  14  3   1
+     7  10  5  15
-     5  11   4   9
+    16  11  4  12
-    13   7   3   8
-    15   2   6  16
-    12   1  10  14

-Upper case letters roll up, so `roll B` would have produced
+Upper case letters roll up, so `roll DD` will now produce

-     5   2   4   9
-    13   1   3   8
-    15  11   6  16
+     9   6  2  15
+     8  14  3  12
-    12   7  10  14
+     7  10  5  13
+    16  11  4   1

 As with `sort` you can string column letters together.